vaibhavsagar/resume/resume.md

 ### Software Engineer II, KeyMe Locksmiths \hfill May 2020--February 2022

-- Part of the Control Systems team working on the kiosk codebase \hfill _Python & Haskell_
+- Part of the Control Systems team working on the kiosk codebase \hfill _Haskell & Python_
 - Built a memory-monitoring service for our kiosks
 - Implemented support for the Ingenico iUC285 reader, enabling our kiosks to accept contactless and chip insert payments